epileksiy/epileksiy/README.md

 -  I’m looking to collaborate on **AR/VR/MixAR projects, graphical digital art 👯**

--  Some of my projects are available at [epileksiy.github.io/modernport](epileksiy.github.io/modernport) 👨‍💻
+-  Some of my projects are available at [https://epileksiy.github.io/modernport/](my business card site) 👨‍💻

 <h2 align="left">Contact with me:</h3>